Caister Murdoch System gas fields: Developments

 In addition to the gas pipelines there was also a methanol distribution system.
 Methanol/corrosion inhibitor was pumped from TGT through a 4-inch pipeline to Murdoch MD.
 From here it was distributed to the platforms and wellheads through 3-inch and 2-inch pipelines.

 New pipeline reception facilities and process plant was installed at TGT as part of the CMS development.

-Production

-The production profile, in mcm/y, of the Murdoch field was as shown.

 Gas compression

 Wellhead gas from the individual fields was routed to either the Suction, the Interstage or the Discharge Manifold on Murdoch MC depending on its pressure.
 Gas from the Suction Manifold was routed to the Suction Slug Catcher where liquids were removed.
 Gas flowed successively to the LP Suction Scrubber, the First Stage Gas Compressor and the Intercooler.
 Here it was comingled with gas from the Interstage Manifold which had flowed through the Interstage Slug Catcher.
 The combined flow was routed to the Interstage Scrubber, the Second Stage Gas Compressor and the Export Gas Cooler.
 Gas was returned to the MD platform and to the Theddlethorpe trunk line.
 Recovered liquids were injected into the trunk line.

 To increase the compression capacity a compressor module was added to the Murdoch MC platform in 2003.